-- 1. Start the engine.

-- 2. Turn on the A/C by pressing the button.
-Make sure the temperature control dial is set to maximum cool.

-- 3. Set the fan to maximum speed.

-- 4. Open the windows partially.
-Select

-- and Fresh Air mode.
+- 1. Start the engine. - Turn on the A/C by pressing the button.
+Make sure the temperature control dial is all the way to the left. - 3.
+Set the fan to maximum speed. - 4.
+Open the windows partially.
+Select and Fresh Air mode.

 When the interior has cooled down to a more comfortable temperature, close the windows and set the controls as described for normal cooling.

 Air conditioning places an extra load on the engine.
-Watch the engine coolant temperature gauge (see page 55) when driving in stop-and-go traffic or climbing a long, steep hill.
+Watch the engine coolant temperature gauge (see page 57) when driving in stop-and-go traffic or climbing a long, steep hill.
 If it moves near the red zone, turn off the A/C until the gauge reads normally.